a-shina/a-shina/README.md

 - 👋 Hi, I’m Adrian Shina
-- 👀 I’m interested in Technologies, DevOps and Web Design
+- 👀 I’m interested in Cybersecurity, Cloud, and DevOps
-- 🌱 I’m currently learning full stack developing
+- 🌱 I’m currently working on obtaining AWS Certified Cloud Practitioner Certification and competing in National Collegiate Cyber Defense Competition
-- 📫 How to reach me: https://www.linkedin.com/in/adrian-shina , ashina1384@sdsu.edu
+- 📫 How to reach me: https://www.linkedin.com/in/adrian-shina | adrianshina@gmail.com

 <!---
 a-shina/a-shina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.